Blinken, Austin meet with Zelenskyy in Kyiv, a wartime first for top U.S. officials

-Secretary of State Antony Blinken and Defense Secretary Lloyd Austin slipped into Ukraine on Sunday for an extraordinary wartime meeting with President Volodymyr Zelenskyy, bringing new promises of military and diplomatic support and defying grave concerns about whether it was safe to make the journey.
+Secretary of State Antony Blinken and Secretary of Defense Lloyd Austin slipped into Ukraine on Sunday for an extraordinary wartime meeting with President Volodymyr Zelenskyy, bringing new promises of military and diplomatic support and defying grave concerns about whether it was safe to make the journey.

 Blinken and Austin were scheduled to meet in Kyiv, the Ukrainian capital, for 90 minutes with Zelenskyy, along with Ukrainian Foreign Minister Dmytro Kuleba and Defense Minister Oleksii Reznikov, U.S. officials said.
 It wasn’t immediately clear whether the visiting Americans held other meetings on the sidelines during their brief foray into the war-ravaged country.

-The visit was shrouded in secrecy, with the U.S. government declining to confirm it was happening until it was over and Blinken and Austin were safely out of the country — even after Zelenskyy announced the day before that they’d be coming.
+The pair arrived on separate planes for a visit shrouded in secrecy.
+The U.S. government declined to confirm it happened until it was over and Blinken and Austin were safely out of the country — even after Zelenskyy announced the day before that they’d be coming.
 His revelation during a Saturday news conference had caught Washington off-guard, prompting a last-minute scramble to determine whether it was still safe for them to go, U.S. officials said.

-It’s typical for war zone trips by U.S. presidents and other high-level officials to be unannounced in advance, lest it make it easier for enemy forces operating in the country to target the visiting Americans.
-Blinken and Austin traveled to Poland with small contingents of journalists under U.S.-imposed ground rules requiring them not to report on the trip until it was finished.
+It’s typical for war zone trips by U.S. presidents and other high-level officials to be unannounced in advance, lest it make it easier for enemy forces operating in the country to target them.
+Blinken and Austin traveled to Poland with small contingents of journalists under ground rules imposed by the United States requiring them not to report on the trip until it was finished.
 No U.S. journalists accompanied the secretaries on the journey from Poland to Ukraine.

 In his comments ahead of their visit, Zelenskyy had publicly urged the U.S. secretaries not to show up empty-handed — and they didn’t.

-Blinken came bearing news that the Biden administration will finally nominate an ambassador to Ukraine: Bridget Brink, currently the U.S. ambassador to Slovakia, who for weeks was widely reported to be President Joe Biden’s likely pick.
+Blinken came bearing news that the Biden administration will finally nominate an ambassador to Ukraine: Bridget Brink, currently the U.S. ambassador to Slovakia, who for weeks has been widely reported to be President Joe Biden’s likely pick.

-The U.S. has not had a Senate-confirmed ambassador to Ukraine since then-President Donald Trump fired Ambassador Marie Yovanovitch in 2019, and the vacancy had become a diplomatic black eye for the U.S. as the Ukraine war erupted into the No. 1 global crisis.
-Brink, who has deep experience in eastern Europe, will face another Senate vote to be confirmed for the post in Ukraine.
+The U.S. has not had a Senate-confirmed ambassador to Ukraine since then-President Donald Trump fired Ambassador Marie Yovanovitch in 2019, and the vacancy had become a diplomatic black eye for the U.S. as the Ukraine war erupted into the top global crisis.
+Brink, who has deep experience in Eastern Europe, will face another Senate vote to be confirmed for the post in Ukraine.

-Ultimately, the U.S. intends to return at least some diplomats to the capital following a move by the U.K. last week to re-open its embassy there.
-The decision signals newfound U.S. confidence that the capital city is now at least moderately safe after Russia withdrew its troops from Kyiv earlier this month, following its failed attempt to capture the city.
+Ultimately, the U.S. intends to return at least some diplomats to the Ukrainian capital following a move by the United Kingdom last week to reopen its embassy there.
+The decision signals newfound U.S. confidence that Kyiv is now at least moderately safe after Russia withdrew its troops from the city earlier this month, following its failed attempt to capture it.

 “We’re accelerating planning to return to the embassy as soon as that is feasible,” the senior official said.

 Zelenskyy also heard from Austin, who told him that some of the howitzer artillery systems the Biden administration recently announced it would provide have now arrived, as Ukraine prepares for a potentially massive land battle in the east.
-A senior Defense official said seven more howitzer packages are being readied to be sent into Ukraine imminently, along with armored vehicles to tow them.
+A senior defense official said seven more howitzer packages are being readied to be sent to Ukraine imminently, along with armored vehicles to tow them.

-Getting U.S. weapons systems like heavy artillery into Ukraine has been a major logistical challenge, with the U.S. keenly attuned to the risk that Russia could target weapons supply lines into the country.
+Getting U.S. weapons systems like heavy artillery into Ukraine has been a major logistical challenge, with Washington keenly attuned to the risk that Russia could target weapons supply lines into the country.

 Zelenskyy’s unusual public disclosure Saturday that Austin and Blinken planned to visit had prompted speculation that the trip might have to be called off — and difficult questions about whether the Ukrainian leader had breached the Americans’ trust and potentially jeopardized their safety.